-Most of the projector's features can only be accessed with the remote control.
-To avoid losing the remote control, place it in the remote control storage compartment beneath the side of the projector.
+Most of the projector's features can only be utilized with the remote control.
+To avoid losing the remote control, place it in the remote control storage compartment at the back of the projector.

 Using Your Documentation

 To connect the projector to your laptop and get your presentation running fast, see the Quick Setup sheet that came in your owner's kit or see page 12 of this guide.